-While studies of turnout have traditionally focused upon national elections, there is an emerging interest in participation at other levels of government, as well as across levels of government and election types, on the grounds that "we cannot simply assume a general equivalence of turnout determinants irrespective of the type of election" (Cancela and Geys 2016: 265).
-Though research suggests that many of the factors shaping turnout at higher levels are also active at the local scale (Hamilton 1971), there are variables which have a unique effect at this level of government.
-Contextual factors such as population size (Breux et al. 2017) and the non-partisan nature of local contests (Schaffner et al. 2001) have been shown to affect turnout in a manner unique to the local level.
-In terms of individual-level characteristics, homeownership and the length of time that one has lived in a municipality are both known to increase municipal turnout (McGregor & Spicer 2016; DiPasquale and Glaeser 1999).
+While studies of turnout have traditionally focused upon national elections, there is an emerging interest in participation at other levels of government, as well as across levels of government and election types, on the grounds that "we cannot simply assume a general equivalence of turnout determinants irrespective of the type of election" (Cancela and Geys, 2016: 265).
+Though research suggests that many of the factors shaping turnout at higher levels are also active at the local scale (Hamilton, 1971), there are variables that have a unique effect at this level of government.
+Contextual factors, such as population size (Breux et al., 2017) and the nonpartisan nature of local contests (Schaffner et al., 2001), have been shown to affect turnout in a manner unique to the local level.
+Individual-level characteristics, such as homeownership and the length of time that one has lived in a municipality, are both known to increase municipal turnout (McGregor and Spicer, 2016; DiPasquale and Glaeser, 1999).
 Thus while local contests have much in common with other elections, there are nevertheless a series of factors that affect turnout at the local level exclusively.

 Researchers have also considered patterns of turnout in elections where multiple races are contested simultaneously.
 This research is of particular relevance to the current study, given that one of the unique features of Canadian local elections is that this is the only instance where electors have the opportunity to vote in multiple elections simultaneously.
 In such a scenario, it is possible to cast a ballot for one position but abstain from voting in others.
-Most research on ballot roll-off - voting for a "top of ballot" position, such as mayor, while refraining from voting in concurrent

-"down-ballot" contests, such as for council or school board - originates in the United States, where concurrent elections are the norm for national, state, municipal and judicial elections (see Walker 1966; Nichols 1998; Hall 2007; Bullock and Dunn 1996 for examples of each).
-This work suggests that variables such as partisanship, campaign spending, information, and policy importance are important for understanding roll-off (Hall and Bonneau 2008, Lassen 2005, Streb and Frederick 2011).
-Patterns of participation in down-ballot elections have also been shown to increase when electors have high levels of information (Lassen 2005, Matsusaska 1995) and when the "stakes are high", meaning that voters care about the consequences of the outcome (Andersen et al. 2014).
+Most research on ballot roll-off-voting for a "top-of-ballot" position, such as mayor, while refraining from voting in concurrent "down-ballot" contests, such as for council or school board-originates in the United States, where concurrent elections are the norm for national, state, municipal and judicial elections (for examples of each, see Walker, 1966; Nichols, 1998; Hall, 2007; Bullock and Dunn, 1996).
+This work suggests that variables such as partisanship, campaign spending, information and policy importance are important for understanding roll-off (Hall and Bonneau, 2008; Lassen, 2005; Streb and Frederick, 2011).
+Patterns of participation in down-ballot elections have also been shown to increase when electors have high levels of information (Lassen, 2005; Matsusaska, 1995) and when the "stakes are high," meaning that voters care about the consequences of the outcome (Andersen et al., 2014).

-Thus far, there has been only one individual-level examination of ballot roll-off conducted in Canada (McGregor 2018) and, to our knowledge, no studies of turnout in Canadian school board elections have ever been undertaken.
-Research on this topic is important not only because participation in school board elections, and the policy consequences of such participation, is a topic of academic debate, but also because it will allow us to better understand the factors that shape turnout when institutional and socio-demographic contextual factors are shared across two concurrent elections.
-Doing so speaks to the research agenda, identified by Cancela and Geys (2016), of identifying the determinants of turnout for specific levels of government and elected positions.
+Thus far, there has been only one individual-level examination of ballot roll-off conducted in Canada (McGregor, 2018), and to our knowledge, no studies of turnout in Canadian school board elections have ever been undertaken.
+Research on this topic is important not only because participation in school board elections and the policy consequences of such participation-is a topic of academic debate but also because it will allow us to better understand the factors that shape turnout when institutional and sociodemographic contextual factors are shared across two concurrent elections.
+Doing so speaks to the research agenda, articulated by Cancela and Geys (2016), of identifying the determinants of turnout for specific levels of government and elected positions.